 Figure 1 shows the reinforced concrete square column cross section under consideration.
-We will compare the calculated approximate values with the exact hand calculated values and automated results obtained from the spColumn engineering software program from StructurePoint formerly the PCA engineering Software Group The steps to develop the three-dimensional failure surface (3D interaction diagram) using spColumn will be shown in detail as well.
+The calculated approximate values are compared with the exact hand calculated values and automated results obtained from the spColumn engineering software program from StructurePoint formerly the PCA engineering Software Group.
+The steps to develop the three-dimensional failure surface (3D interaction diagram) using spColumn is shown in detail as well.